 Furthermore, when using a reporting tool that handles both data collection and analysis, the visuals are built on fresh data, direct from your demand partners.
 When you need to know more, you can drill from the visualization into granular row-level data.
 With this type of end-to-end reporting solution, you can answer questions as quickly as you can think of them.

-Using powerful visual tools to analyze your data can take your reporting to a higher level, and you shouldn’t have to slog through spreadsheets and master manual data manipulation to get it.
+Using powerful visual tools to analyze your data can take your reporting to a higher level, and you shouldn’t have to slog through spreadsheets and utilize data manipulation to get it.
 Find a programmatic data solution that does the hard work for you so your company can focus on what it does best.

 A Customizable Solution that Scales with Your Business

 Refining a successful strategy in digital advertising requires diligence.
 There’s constant testing, tracking, and measurement of various strategies across different channels.
 The ability to quickly and easily transect your data and investigate unique queries is crucial to validating successes or failures.
 But no two companies have exactly the same needs, and there is no one-size-fits-all approach.
 Generic BI tools have limitations on how you use and view your data, while homegrown solutions can be unwieldy and take time to onboard, integrate, and maintain.